- West Orange Public Schools

 Interactive Writing

-English Language Arts, 6-12The secondary English Language Arts program challenges students to think critically and analytically when reading and writing.
+Students are immersed in a diverse curriculum that encourages them to venture creatively and collaboratively while developing an appreciation of literature.
+The secondary English Language Arts program strives to challenge students to think critically and analytically when reading and writing.
 Students practice comprehension strategies and text analysis by engaging in close, careful reading of literary and informational material.
-Students engage in whole class reads, book clubs and independent reading in which they apply critical reading strategies to comprehend complex text, develop content knowledge, and explore topics and ideas of interest.
-Throughout the year, students write routinely by examining the author's craft and engaging in all stages of the writing process to develop written work patterned after real-world narrative, informative/ explanatory, and argumentative writing.
-Oral presentations and classroom debates require students to prepare and present logical, well- developed arguments while practicing grade level speaking and listening skills.
+Students engage in whole class reads, book clubs, and independent reading.
+They apply critical reading strategies to comprehend complex text, develop content knowledge, and explore topics and ideas of interest.
+Throughout the year, students write routinely by examining the author's craft and engaging in all stages of the writing process to develop written work patterned after real-world narrative, informative/explanatory, and argumentative writing.
+Oral presentations and classroom debates require students to prepare and present logical, well-developed arguments while practicing grade-level speaking and listening skills.
 Unit performance tasks challenge students to demonstrate analytical thinking in reading and writing as well as a strong command of the conventions of standard English grammar and usage.

 Contact Us